-The University of Lethbridge is ranked top-three in the 2017 Maclean's University Rankings in the primarily undergraduate category, and ranked number one in student services.
-The University of Lethbridge also ranked number three in Research Infosource Inc.'s undergraduate Research Universities of the Year in 2016.
+The University of Lethbridge is ranked sixth in the 2018 Maclean's University Rankings in the primarily undergraduate category, and ranked third in student services.
+The University of Lethbridge also ranked second in Research Infosource Inc.'s undergraduate Research Universities of the Year (undergraduate category), 2018.